MSADS-Capstone/navigating_crime/README.md

 ### Code Library

-I. [Main Notebook](https://github.com/MSADS-Capstone/navigating_crime/blob/main/Main_Notebook.ipynb): this notebook contains the primary code base for the data science portions of the project, consisting of Data Exploration Phase I, Data Preparation, Data Exploration Phase II, and Modeling.
+- [Main Notebook](https://github.com/MSADS-Capstone/navigating_crime/blob/main/Main_Notebook.ipynb): this notebook contains the primary code base for the data science portions of the project, consisting of Data Exploration Phase I, Data Preparation, Data Exploration Phase II, and Modeling.

-II.
-[Python Crime Data Downloader](https://github.com/MSADS-Capstone/navigating_crime/blob/main/Code%20Library/Python_CrimeData_Downloader.py): this file downloads the data from the LAPD website and filters out non-violent crime.
+- [Python Crime Data Downloader](https://github.com/MSADS-Capstone/navigating_crime/blob/main/Code%20Library/Python_CrimeData_Downloader.py): this file downloads the data from the LAPD website and filters out non-violent crime.

-III.
-[ArcGIS Data Processing](https://github.com/MSADS-Capstone/navigating_crime/blob/main/Code%20Library/ArcGIS_Data_Processing.py): this file georeferences the downloaded crime data and joins it to LA streets, creating the raw dataset for use in modeling.
+- [ArcGIS Data Processing](https://github.com/MSADS-Capstone/navigating_crime/blob/main/Code%20Library/ArcGIS_Data_Processing.py): this file georeferences the downloaded crime data and joins it to LA streets, creating the raw dataset for use in modeling.

 IV.
 [Data Exploration Phase I](https://github.com/MSADS-Capstone/navigating_crime/blob/main/Code%20Library/data_exploration_phase1.ipynb): this notebook provides a data report mapping to unique ID fields, column names, data types, null counts, and percentages in the dataframe.
 It also shows some basic bar graphs for an initial cursory overview of data exploration.